 Which is all to say: things get shared more to the degree that they make a statement, that they have a point.
 Hell: my "Always Share Kingdom Death" policy is specifically because it helps makes a point.
 Controversial things become well-known because their mere existence, whether good or bad, makes a point and suggests some discussion of something outside themselves.

-There are very good things that get neglected by the sharing economy: often the most evocative and otherworldly game-writing is the least shared simply because it is otherworldly, it isn't immediately telling us something about something or about the person who is sharing, it just is and is good, like thick coins of pepperoni on a lake of extra cheese.
+There are very good things that get neglected by the sharing economy: often the most evocative and otherworldly game-writing is the least shared simply because it is otherworldly, it isn't immediately and obviously telling us something about something or about the person who is sharing, it just is and is good, like thick coins of pepperoni on a lake of extra cheese.
 You find Thief of Baghdad or Svankmajer's Alice and go why didn't anyone tell me about this? --well because it makes no point.

 This blog entry has one though: be aware of the dynamics of sharing--and especially of what you like but don't share.
 And consider changing it up once in a while.
 It is, after all, called "the web" for a reason.

 Android has won the phone world war